cnrancher/docs/content/rancher/v2.x/en/installation/air-gap-installation/install-rancher/_index.md

 ## Helm

-Instead of installing the `tiller` agent on the cluster, render the installs on a system that has access to the internet and copy resulting manifests to a system that has access to the Rancher server cluster.
+Instead of installing the `tiller` agent on the cluster, render the installs on a system that has access to the internet and copy resulting manifests to a system that has access to the Rancher Server cluster.

 ### Initialize Helm Locally